gospel-desk/www.logstown.com/2024/i-believe-in-the-church/index.md

 Servants](/the-twelve-faithful-servants/).
 I rotate their icons during the year.
 This is a significant way in which, as my bishop says, Gospel Desk is “[of the Church](/about/).”
-When I share further afield, especially here online, I hope I do so deeply rooted in my parish family.
+When I share further afield, especially here online, I hope I do so as one deeply rooted in my parish family.

 There are many other ways I share in the life of my parish, but these are my main responsibilities.